 - b.
 One (1) wall or projecting sign not exceeding ten (10) square feet in area shall be permitted for each commercial unit and the top of no wall or projecting sign shall be located higher than twelve (12) feet off the ground.
 (Amended by Ordinance 108, 12/9/1993) - c.
 Height.
 The maximum height of any free-standing sign shall not exceed twelve (12) feet above the average grade. - d.
 Width.
 The maximum width of the entire sign structure shall not exceed ten (10) feet. - e.
 Structure Size: The size of the support structure for any free standing sign shall not exceed the sign face by more than 100%. - f.
-The bottom edge of the sign face shall not exceed four (4) feet in height from average grade. - 8.
+The bottom edge of the sign face shall not exceed four(4) feet in height from average grade. - 8.
 Craft Commercial District and Agriculture District.
-In the C-3 Craft Commercial District and for rural businesses in the A-1 Agriculture District, the following regulations shall apply: (Amended by Ordinance 248, 04/29/2013) - a.
+In the C-3 Craft Commercial District and for rural the Agriculture District, businesses in A-1 the following regulations shall apply: (Amended by Ordinance 248, 04/29/2013) - a.
 One (1) wall sign not exceeding five (5) square feet in area shall be permitted. - b.
 One (1) freestanding sign not exceeding twenty (20) square feet shall be permitted. - c.
 Height.
 The maximum height of any free-standing sign shall not exceed twelve (12) feet above average grade. - d.
 Width.
 The maximum width of the entire sign shall not exceed ten (10) feet. - e.
 Structure Size.
 The size of the support structure for any free-standing sign shall not exceed the sign face by more than 100%. - f.
-The bottom edge of the sign face shall not exceed four (4) feet in height from average grade. - 9.
+The bottom edge of the sign face shall not exceed four(4) feet in height from average grade. - 9.
 Garage Sales, Flea Markets, and Not For Profit.
 The following sign regulations shall apply for Garage Sales, Flea Markets, and Not For Profit Fund Raising Activities: - a.
-Each Garage Sale, as authorized in Municipal Ordinance Number 66, shall be allowed two (2) on premise signs and two (2) off premise signs, not to
+Each Garage Sale, as authorized in Municipal